Trends: Crack the Collaboration Code

 - Exchange feedback to help colleague’s learn and perform better

-- Be a supportive follower as well an encouraging leader
+- Be a supportive follower as well as an encouraging leader

 - Speak with intention and clarity